gilbertekalea/booking.com_crawler/README.md

  ## Event Loops

- There bot remains live until all event loops are completed.
+ The bot remains live until all event loops are completed.

  In the current version, there are three event loops: